huoshengyu/Morpheus/morpheus_hera/README.md

 ## 2. Power down laptop

-1. Navigate to the taskbar on the top right of the laptop's screen.
+1. Navigate to the taskbar on the top right of the Ubuntu desktop screen.
-2. Select "Shut down".
+2. Click on "Power Off/Log Out" and select "Power Off...".
-3. If prompted further, select "Shut down now".
+3. If prompted further, select "Power Off" to shutdown immediately.
+4. Close the laptop when not in use to minimize wear and tear.

 # Troubleshooting